 Some enterprises may also have homegrown CDPs or CDP-like systems that have been built by their IT teams to bring internal data sources together for insights and activation.
 These systems may assist with low hanging use cases, but they can fall short of real-time CDP capabilities, especially for marketing teams and users because the system was not originally designed for them.
 It can also be difficult and expensive for internal teams to maintain integrations and develop new features.
-A real-time CDP can help augment homegrown systems to open up new use cases for the mutual benefit of IT and marketing teams across B2C and B2B brands.
+Adobe’s Real-time CDP can help augment homegrown systems to open up new use cases for the mutual benefit of IT and marketing teams across B2C and B2B brands.

-Additionally, many emerging or homegrown CDPs also lack the robust governance controls required to responsibly manage sensitive customer data in today’s privacy-sensitive environment.
+Additionally, many CDPs also lack the robust governance controls required to responsibly manage sensitive customer data in today’s privacy-sensitive environment.
 Whether complying with a regional policy like GDPR or CCPA, or ensuring marketing use cases adhere to organizational policies, it has never been more important for teams to market responsibly.

 This confusion and these risks have led many enterprises to ask for a better approach.

-Our real-time CDP offering is unique compared with both CDP point solutions and offerings from large marketing clouds.
+Our Real-time CDP offering is unique compared with both CDP point solutions and offerings from large marketing clouds.
 For starters, it’s flexible and open in the way it integrates with data sources and activation touchpoints, so it can be used effectively with all external adtech and martech solutions.
 This starts with our proprietary and open-source data model, Experience Data Model (XDM), that allows for flexible data schema customization that fits your unique data needs.
 Our platform architecture also accommodates both real-time streaming data and petascale data analytics in data lakes, making it possible to create a customer data model representing all your customer data, no matter which data sources you use.
-Plus, our offering not only provides a “golden record” of the customer — it allows enterprises to solve the greater issue of delivering seamless multichannel, personalized experiences at scale.
+Plus, our offering not only provides a “golden record” of people and accounts— it allows enterprises to solve the greater issue of delivering seamless multichannel, personalized experiences with confidence at scale.

-Large marketing clouds with CDP offerings are often attempting to tie legacy solutions together using recently developed or acquired integration technology that lacks a single data profile or data store across systems.
+Other large marketing clouds with CDP offerings are attempting to tie legacy solutions together using recently developed or acquired integration technology that lacks a single data profile or data store across systems.
 This is evidenced by limited prebuilt integrations that only permit connectivity to other products in their stack.
 In contrast, Real-time CDP is powered by Adobe Experience Platform — the first purpose-built customer experience management platform in the market supporting B2C and B2B use cases.
 This allows us to offer the following benefits across the enterprise:

 Being able to tap into these additional functionalities makes delivering personalized experiences at scale possible in a way that point CDPs or even other large marketing clouds don’t come close to achieving.

 And with a shared identifier and storage powered by Adobe Experience Platform, our track record of integrating across Adobe Experience Cloud is unmatched.
 At the same time, customers can also make their data available to external systems that are beyond the Adobe ecosystem.
-This provides unprecedented connectivity when compared to what is possible via a partnership or an API-based integration.
+This provides unprecedented connectivity to other components of marketing tech stacks.

 While there are CDPs that can achieve components of delivering dynamic, personalized experiences on any channel, we remain the leader in providing digital experiences.
-And ultimately, what sets our real-time CDP offering apart from the competition is the fact that it was built to drive world-class customer experience management by a company that understands deeply what’s required to deliver seamless personalized experiences across every channel.
+And ultimately, what sets the Adobe Real-time CDP offering apart from the competition is the fact that it was built to drive world-class customer experience management by a company that understands deeply what’s required to deliver seamless personalized experiences across every channel.

 Topics: Digital Transformation